dotnet/docs/docs/fsharp/tutorials/getting-started/getting-started-command-line.md

 ms.assetid: 615db1ec-6ef3-4de2-bae6-4586affa9771
 ---

-# Getting started with F# with command-line tools
+# Get started with F# with the .NET CLI

 This article covers how you can get started with using F# on .NET Core.
 It will go through building a multi-project solution with a Class Library that is called by a Console Application.